WebDevJasonCameron/pygame_study/LogMe.md

 # Log

+## 2022 11 24 | Happy Thanksgiving

+Hey all, Happy Thanksgiving.
+I am thankful that I can get so much done on this day.
+I asked work to let me do nine hours every day for two weeks so I could take every other Friday to study code and build cool stuff.
+That's 81 hours in two weeks, plus another 12 hours of study time on those Fridays.
+I thought that would be a great deal cause everyone wins (I work as a Jr. Software Engineer).
+The offer wasn't accepted so I am loving this time to learn more Python, build fun stuff, and really flex those creative programming skills.
+Hopefully I can get through a lot of the courses before Monday!
+I already have plans to get out of tutorial purgatory and challenge myself with the things I am learning.
+Until then, have a wonderful holiday and don't eat too much!!! ~Cheers

 ## 2022 11 21 | Near Complete

 I'm at the stage that I can add sound to this first "game" intro tut.
 Afterwards, I need to provide examples to the readme.
 Then I want to mod it with some different graphics to make it feel like it is my own.
 Not that I can pass the code as my own... or really the artwork.
 I just want to go through the follow-along-code to see if I can understand it.
 Next, I will try to go through the long Zelda-like pygame tut.
 That will probably take me a really long time.
 Still... it is fun and I don't get to do much fun stuff at work.
 However, that is a different story for another place. ~Cheers